 Responsible Release Principles for Cyber Security Vulnerabilities

-The Australian Signals Directorate (ASD) is committed to making Australia the safest place to connect online.
+The Australian Signals Directorate (ASD) is committed to making Australia the most secure place to connect online.

 We are proud that our Australian Cyber Security Centre is the nation's premier cyber security authority.
 Its advice to governments, businesses and families is informed by ASD's other roles, which include gathering foreign intelligence and conducting offensive cyber operations in support of the Australian military.